ctkjose/zmap-src/readme.md

 ZMAP is build on the WGS84 datum/projection.
 Code is in place to be able to add support for other projections and datums, but not a priority.

 Tile Cache is not smart and will keep growing as big as your browser allows it.
 This should not be an issue for most use cases but I want to add logic to purge cache by aging or size.

+Add suport to create marker layer from a GeoJSON `FeatureCollection` or array of features.